Ahmedsherif1306/Pattient_NO-Show/README.md

 ## Technologies
 - Python 3.x
 - Pandas & NumPy for data manipulation
-- pandas plotly for visualization
+- plotly for visualization
-- pandas streamlit for dashboard
+-  streamlit for dashboard
-- Matplotlib & Seaborn for visualization
 - Jupyter Notebook for interactive analysis